zx10/iccsw.doc.ic.ac.uk.2013/contents/cfp.md

 template: page.jade
 ---

-## 2013 Imperial College Computing Student Workshop

-### 26-27 September, 2013, London, United Kingdom

-The 3rd Imperial College Computing Student Workshop (ICCSW) aims to provide an international forum for doctoral students in computing.
+The third Imperial College Computing Student Workshop (ICCSW) aims to provide an international forum for doctoral students in computing.
 While most conferences and workshops in academia solely cater for specific research areas, ICCSW encourages doctoral students from all disciplines